Krustie101/Angular2-Intro/README.md

 For the location you should take 'Dublin' or 'Killarney'.

+## Further explanation

-If you are not familiar with javascript or typescript development, the followin explanation might be useful.
+If you are not familiar with javascript or typescript development, the following explanation might be useful.

 package.json contains some information about the project and the dependencies of the project on javascrip & css libraries (the dev-dependencies are dependencies on build tools and you can ignore them for now)